 4. Body Makeup

-When all else fails, reach for foundation, says aesthetician Graceanne Svendsen from Shafer Plastic Surgery.
-Simply fill in the tan line with a camouflaging foundation like Oxygenetix formula, which comes in 14 different shades and is gentle enough to use on irritated, sun-tanned skin.
+When all else fails, reach for foundation, says esthetician Graceanne Svendsen from Shafer Plastic Surgery and Laser Center.
+Simply fill in the tan line with a camouflaging foundation like Oxygenetix Oxygenating Foundation, which is gentle enough to use on irritated, sun-tanned skin.
+Set the makeup with powder to avoid smears and smudges, and you're good to go.